56 Empowering Quotes For When Fighting For Your Marriage

 30. Marriage doesn’t get better or worse by itself: It takes someone doing their part or not doing their part.

 33. God can heal any marriage.
-But we must be willing to give Him the broken pieces.
+But His willingness isn’t the problem.
+Both spouses must be engaged and willing, with fruit to show.

 36. Sometimes we need to feel the depths of desperation to begin to make sense of where we are and where we need to be.

-38. Your spouse doesn’t have to prove himself to earn your forgiveness.
-He has to prove himself to win back your trust.
+38. Your spouse doesn’t have to prove himself to earn forgiveness (forgive in your own time, no pressure.)
+But he has to prove himself to win back your trust.

-39. It’s frustrating, trying to prove a right to someone who doesn’t understand what right is.
-Or maybe they do, but they are not ready to admit it yet.
-You don’t have to prove yourself to everyone.
+39. You don’t have to prove yourself to anyone.
 Sometimes the best thing you will do for your health and well-being is to walk away from mind-numbing fights.

 40. If you are waiting for the perfect, most convenient, least uncomfortable time to address problems in your marriage, you’ll miss all opportunities for growth and your marriage will suffer.